This web page is provided to help maximize your residence hall experience. The information contained here will:

-Students planning to live on campus must complete this application for on-campus residency and return it with a non- refundable $50.00 Application Fee and $150.00 Room Reservation to the Department of Residential Life, P.O.
-Box 540 Grambling, LA 71245.
-All students must pay the total $200.00 fee regardless of Financial Aid Award (loans, scholarships, rehabilitation aid, etc.) Please do not send cash or personal checks.
-Applications without the applied fee will be returned as incomplete.
-The priority deadlines for each term are: Fall- July 1; Spring -December 1; Summer - May 1.
+Students planning to live on campus must complete an online application by logging on their MY HOUSING PORTAL .
+All students must pay the total $200.00 fee regardless of Financial Aid Award (loans, scholarships, rehabilitation aid, etc.) Please do not send cash, money orders or personal checks.
+The priority deadlines for each term are: Fall- June 1; Spring -December 1; Summer - May 1.

 The University of Louisiana Systems adopted a resolution on November 14, 1969, affecting the housing policy at Grambling State University and all of the colleges and universities under its jurisdiction.
 In compliance with the State Board Resolution, Grambling State University adopted the following on campus residence requirements: ALL UNMARRIED FULL-TIME UNDERGRADUATE STUDENTS, REGARDLESS OF AGE OR WHETHER OR NOT EMANCIPATED, EXCEPT THOSE LIVING WITH PARENTS, ARE REQUIRED TO LIVE IN OUR CAMPUS RESIDENCE HALLS AS LONG AS SPACE IS AVAILABLE.

 The resolution further defined the on campus residency requirements to include a framework within which the colleges and universities may grant exemptions to the general regulation according to the respective university's unique academic qualities.